5T33Z0/Lenovo-T530-Hackintosh-OpenCore/macOS_Install/OpenCore/OC_macOS13.md

 ## Notes
 - Installing drivers on the system partition breaks its security seal.
 This affects System Updates: every time a System Update is available, the FULL Installer (about 12 GB) will be downloaded.
-- After each System Update, the Drivers have to be re-installed.
+- After each System Update, the iGPU drivers have to be re-installed.
 OCLP will take care of this.
 - ⚠️ You cannot install macOS Security Response Updates (RSR) on pre-Haswell systems.
 They will fail to install (more info [**here**](https://github.com/dortania/OpenCore-Legacy-Patcher/issues/1019)).

 ## Credits